 PIA is a leading insurer in the UK offshore bond market.
-Its focus in 2020 has been on the sale of multi-asset solutions to resident in the UK, the Crown Dependencies and UK Nationals in selected countries in continental Europe.
+Its focus in 2021 has been on the sale of multi-asset solutions to UK nationals resident in the UK, the Crown Dependencies and selected countries in continental Europe.